Skip to main content

 });

-// Mount to DOM with automatic resizing
+// Mount to existing DOM element

 element.mount('#my-container');

-// Or open as modal with advanced options
+// Or open in a modal

 width: '80%',

-maxWidth: '900px',
+maxWidth: '900px'

 });